 Google ranks many fake reviews highly, despite the generally low quality of the content and results that are counter-productive to search intent.
 The credibility of Google rankings adds to the reader’s vulnerability, who already believes it to be an actual review.

-Morality hits rock bottom when the quality of Product A is superior to B. The affiliate not only betrays the consumer for B’s commission, the loss to the customer exceeds the cost of product – opportunity cost of time, as well as the sense of disappointment instead of the promised benefit.
+Morality hits rock bottom when the quality of Product A is superior to B. The affiliate not only betrays the consumer for B’s commission, the loss to the customer exceeds the cost of the product – opportunity cost of time, as well as the sense of disappointment instead of the promised benefit.

 Loss of Confidence